manoranjannayak/diagnal-backend-workshop-NodeJs/README.md

-# Diagnal Backend Workshop ( NodeJS )
+# Backend ( NodeJS )
 METADATA SCRAPING FROM A GIVEN WEB PAGE URL

-This is a workshop project for Diagnal.
+This is a sample project.
 This contain below following points:

 - Pass the URL of the site.
 - It will fetch data from metatags